-(Approved by AICTE, New Delhi & Affiliated to Anna University, Chennai) Recognized Under Section 2(f) & 12(B) of the UGC Act, 1956 NAAC Accredited with 'A' Grade
+(AUTONOMOUS) (Approved by AICTE, New Delhi & Affiliated to Anna University, Chennai) Recognized Under Section 2(f) & 12(B) of the UGC Act, 1956 NAAC Accredited with 'A' Grade TIRUCHENGODE - 637 205 NAMAKKAL (Dt) TAMILNADU

-Sections of the paper Write the sections of the paper based on the classification / categorization diagram in keeping with the goals of the survey.
-11 th week 10%(this component will be evaluated based on the linking and classification amongthe papers) Conclusions Write conclusions and future work.
-12 th week 5% (conclusions - clarity and ideas) Final Draft Complete the final draft of the paper.
-13 th week 10% (formatting,English, Clarity and linking)4% PlagiarismCheck Report Seminar Prepare for Final Presentation.
+10%(this component Write the sections of the paper based on the will be evaluated Sections of 11thweek classification / categorization diagram in based on the linking the paper keeping with the goals of the survey. classification and amongthe papers) 5% (conclusions - 12th week Write conclusions and future work.
+Conclusions clarity and ideas)

+Final Draft Complete the final draft of the paper.
+13 th week 10%(formatting,English,Clarity andlinking) 4%PlagiarismCheck Report Seminar Prepare for Final Presentation.
 14 th & 15 th week 10% (based on presentation and viva-voce)